utiasDSL/lsy_drone_racing/docs/getting_started/setup.rst

 Required Repositories
 ---------------------

-The LSY Autonomous Drone Racing project requires two repositories:
+The LSY Autonomous Drone Racing project requires you to fork the drone racing repository:

-1. `pycffirmware <https://github.com/utiasDSL/pycffirmware/tree/drone_racing>`_ (drone_racing branch): A simulator for the on-board controller response of the drones we are using to accurately model their behavior.
+`lsy_drone_racing <https://github.com/utiasDSL/lsy_drone_racing>`_ (main branch)

-2. `lsy_drone_racing <https://github.com/utiasDSL/lsy_drone_racing>`_ (main branch): This repository contains the drone simulation, environments, and scripts to simulate and deploy the drones in the racing challenge.
+This repository contains the drone simulation, environments, and scripts to simulate and deploy the drones in the racing challenge.

 Forking the Repository
 ----------------------